tinymce/tinymce-docs/_includes/integrations/webcomponent-tech-ref.md

 <tinymce-editor toolbar="undo redo | styleselect | bold italic | alignleft aligncenter alignright alignjustify | outdent indent"></tinymce-editor>
 ```

 The `toolbar` attribute accepts a space-separated string of toolbar buttons with pipe characters (`|`) for grouping buttons.
-For a list of available toolbar buttons, see: [Editor control identifiers - Toolbar controls]({{site.baseurl}}/advanced/editor-control-identifiers/#toolbarcontrols).
+For a list of available toolbar buttons, see: [Toolbar Buttons Available for TinyMCE]({{site.baseurl}}/advanced/available-toolbar-buttons/).

 ##### Disabling the toolbar